 1. Room Change Request Forms which can be found at the Residential Life Office must be completed and signed by all students involved in the room change.

-2. All students involved must check out properly with their Community Advisor and a room inspection will be completed during the change process.
+2. All students involved must check out properly with their Resident Advisor and a room inspection will be completed during the change process.
 Students will be held responsible for damages not noted on their original Room Condition Report (RCR).

 3. Key Exchange must take place in the Residential Life Office.